Linda Fiorentino: Early career and breakthrough

-Fiorentino got her first professional role in 1985 when she starred in Vision Quest as "Carla".
+Fiorentino landed her first professional role after her first professional audition in 1985 when she was cast in Vision Quest as Carla, the romantic partner of the lead character, a high school wrestler played by Matthew Modine.
+Fiorentino beat out Rebecca de Mornay, Rosanna Arquette and Demi Moore for the role.
+The film was a moderate success in theaters but has gone on to become a cult classic.
 Film critic Roger Ebert said of the newcomer, "Without having met the actress, it's impossible for me to speculate on how much of Carla is original work and how much is Fiorentino's personality.
 What comes across, though, is a woman who is enigmatic without being egotistical, detached without being cold, self-reliant without being suspicious.
-She has a way of talking - kind of deliberately objective - that makes you listen to everything she says."
-In a 1994 appearance on Late Show with David Letterman, Fiorentino said she chose to stop acting for a period of time after Warner Bros. executive Mark Canton told her during the filming of Vision Quest, "you have a great ass, but I think your jeans need to be tighter."
-She said she returned to acting later to pay off mounting credit card debt.
+She has a way of talking – kind of deliberately objective – that makes you listen to everything she says."